 The Global Health Catalyst Summit at the University of Pennsylvania was a resounding success, with major new collaborations involving different countries and institutions.
 Stay tune for updates

 Global Health Catalyst Summit to take place at the University of Pennsylvania

 May 4-6, 2023

-One of the best Global Health Catalyst summits yet will take place on May 4-6, 2023 at the University of Pennsylvania (Irvine Auditorium), with sessions involving government leaders, First Ladies, over 25 ambassadors, > 50 industry leaders, 100 top diaspora organizations for global health, students/leading 100 young global health catalysts, celebrity health advocates, community organizations, and Institution and global health leaders.
+The Global Health Catalyst summit UPenn will take place on May 4-6, 2023 at the University of Pennsylvania (Irvine Auditorium), with sessions involving government leaders, First Ladies, over 25 ambassadors, > 50 industry leaders, 100 top diaspora organizations for global health, students/leading 100 young global health catalysts, celebrity health advocates, community organizations, and Institution and global health leaders.